Pros / Verizon can provide fast, dependable fiber optic internet connections, especially as the company continues to expand its fiber network.

 Verizon provides fiber optic (FiOS) and DSL home internet service that consistently deliver fast speeds.
 The fiber plans can reach download speeds as high as 500 Mbps, which is the fastest speed currently on the market.
 Verizon Communications is a multi-billion dollar company with nearly two hundred thousand employees that serve roughly six million FiOS internet customers.
 The company reports that over 14 million homes are currently ready for FiOS service.
-The already impressive infrastructure, the highest speeds on the market and the multitude of ways you can contact Verizon make this company worthy of our Top Ten Reviews Bronze Award.
+Verizon has an impressive infrastructure, the highest speeds on the market and a multitude of ways you can contact them.

 Performance & Plans